xStarbound/xStarbound/doc/lua/world.md

 #### `Json` world.containerItemsFitWhere(`EntityId` entityId, `ItemDescriptor` items)

-Returns a JsonObject containing a list of "slots" the specified item would fit and the count of "leftover" items that would remain after attempting to add the items.
+Returns a `JsonObject` containing a list of `"slots"` where the specified item would fit and the count of `"leftover"` items that would remain after attempting to add the items.
 Returns `nil` if the entity is not a container.

 ---

 #### `ItemDescriptor` world.containerAddItems(`EntityId` entityId, `ItemDescriptor` items)

 Adds the specified items to the specified container.
-Returns the leftover items after filling the container, or all items if the entity is not a container.
+Returns the leftover items after filling the container, `nil` if none are left over, or all items if the entity is not a container.

 ---

 #### `ItemDescriptor` world.containerStackItems(`EntityId` entityId, `ItemDescriptor` items)

-Similar to world.containerAddItems but will only combine items with existing stacks and will not fill empty slots.
+Similar to `world.containerAddItems` but will only combine items with existing stacks and will not fill empty slots.

 ---

 #### `ItemDescriptor` world.containerPutItemsAt(`EntityId` entityId, `ItemDescriptor` items, `unsigned` offset)

-Similar to world.containerAddItems but only considers the specified slot in the container.
+Similar to `world.containerAddItems` but only considers the specified slot in the container.

 ---